Let’s roll up our sleeves for Gwinnett!

 How safe are vaccines?

 According to the U.S. Department of Health, vaccines go through stages to approve their safety for the public.
 It’s been tested in labs for years to make sure that it has the proper safety and dosages.
-Both the FDA and the CDC have to approve its use in order to recommend it.
-Even after approving the vaccine and allowing its distribution, the CDC and FDA continue to monitor its safety.

-Before getting any vaccine it’s important to speak with your medical provider about which vaccines to take to avoid the risk of allergy or unnecessary dosages.
+Before getting any vaccine, it’s important to speak with your medical provider about which vaccines to take to avoid the risk of allergy or unnecessary dosages.

 Do I even need vaccines?